testground/testground/ROADMAP.md

 **Why:** an unreliable testing platform is just a noise machine.
 We need to secure our users' trust.
 Testground maintainers need clear feedback about stability improvements & regressions.

+- We expect strictly zero false positives (a test succeeds because Testground missed an error); these are critical bugs we already test for.
+- However, Testground users might encounter false negatives (a test fails because Testground encountered an issue).
+Our stability metrics will measure this.

 #### Milestone 1: We have a stability metrics dashboard

 Maintainers and users have a way to measure and follow Testground's Stability over any "relevant" axis.

 This might combine different languages, runners (k8s, docker, local), and context (developer env, CI env, k8s env).

+This dashboard will describe, explicitly, what to expect in term of false negatives (when an error is caused by testground itself and not by the plan or the test).

 #### Milestone 2: We have identified and reached our user's stability requirements.
 We resolved "most" of them